heenadhanure/ProjectTrackingApplication/README.md

    - Import the provided SQL scripts to create tables.

 4. Configure the database connection in the project:
-   - Update database URL, username, and password in the db-config file.
+   - Update database URL, username, and password in the DBConnection file.

 5. Deploy the application on a servlet container (e.g., Apache Tomcat).

+## Usage
+1. Launch the application on your local server.
+2. Open your browser and navigate to http://localhost:8080/project-tracking-application.
+3. Log in as a user or manager to explore the features.

+## License
+This project is licensed under the MIT License.

+## Contact
+- Name : Dhanure Heena
+- Email : heena.dhanure@gmail.com
+- GitHub : heenadhanure